10 App Store Screenshots Best Practices That Boost Conversion Rates

-App screenshots play a critical role in the on-page App Store Optimization (ASO).
-Optimizing screenshots in Google Play store and App Store can increase your conversion rates significantly which, in turn, impacts your organic growth.
+Having amazing app store screenshots plays a critical role in on-page App Store Optimization (ASO).
+For one, optimizing screenshots in the Apple App Store and Google App Store can significantly increase your conversion rates.

-Here are our top 10 tips for how to create screenshots for your app that will stand out and optimize conversion:
+Here are our top 10 App Store screenshots best practices for creating screenshots that will that will optimize conversion:

-1. Think about the differences between App Store and Google Play
+1. Think about the app store screenshot differences between Apple Store and Google Play

-Impression: In App store you immediately see almost 2 screenshots, In Play store there is a Feature Graphic on the top which can be a video or an image and then you have to scroll to see 3 screenshots.
+In the Play Store there is a Feature Graphic on the top which can be a video or an image.
+Users must click on the play button to view the video.
+You then you have to scroll to see 3 screenshots.

-2. Demonstrate the key message in the first screenshot
+2. Demonstrate the key message in the first app store screenshot

-People only stay on the app store page for 7 seconds before they decide whether they download the app or leave.
-Therefore, you have a very limited time to grab people’s attention and persuade them to install your app.
+People only stay on the app store page for 7 seconds before they decide whether they download or ditch.
+This means you have a very limited time to grab people’s attention and persuade them to install your app.
 By clearly communicating your app’s key message in the first screenshot, users are more likely to stop and take your app offering into consideration.

 Keep in mind that the screenshots will be displayed on small displays of mobile devices.
 Test on multiple devices and keep the text big enough so it is easy to read even without clicking on it.